udippant/base-drafts/draft-ietf-quic-tls.md

 from TLS.
 TLS might not provide any octets if the handshake messages it has received are incomplete or it has no data to send.

-Once the TLS handshake is complete, this is indicated to QUIC along with any final handshake octets that TLS needs to send.
-TLS also provides QUIC with the transport parameters that the peer advertised during the handshake.
+Once the TLS handshake is complete, this is indicated to QWIK along with any final handshake octets that TLS needs to send.
+TLS also provides QWIK with the transport parameters that the peer advertised during the handshake.

 Once the handshake is complete, TLS becomes passive.
-TLS can still receive data from its peer and respond in kind, but it will not need to send more data unless specifically requested - either by an application or QUIC.
+TLS can still receive data from its peer and respond in kind, but it will not need to send more data unless specifically requested - either by an application or QWIK.
 One reason to send data is that the server might wish to provide additional or updated session tickets to a client.

-When the handshake is complete, QUIC only needs to provide TLS with any data that arrives in CRYPTO streams.
+When the handshake is complete, QWIK only needs to provide TLS with any data that arrives in CRYPTO streams.
 In the same way that is done during the handshake, new data is requested from TLS after providing received data.